Thomas Tallis: Employment at the Chapel Royal

 Tallis was an eminent figure in Elizabeth's household chapel, but as he aged he became gradually less prominent.
 In 1575, Elizabeth granted Tallis and Byrd a 21-year monopoly for polyphonic music and a patent to print and publish "set songe or songes in parts", one of the first arrangements of its kind in England.
 Tallis and Byrd were given exclusive rights to print any music in any language, including English, Latin, French, and Italian, and they had sole use of the paper used in printing music.
-The only publication made under the monopoly while Tallis was still alive was the 1575 Cantiones quae ab argumento sacrae vocantur, which was prefaced by Sir Ferdinando Heybourne, who wrote that Tallis and Byrd intended to take their place among the great composers of Europe: "Lassus, Gombert, and Ferrabosco".
+The only publication made under the monopoly while Tallis was still alive was the 1575 Cantiones quae ab argumento sacrae vocantur.
+The piece was prefaced by Sir Ferdinando Heybourne, who wrote that Tallis and Byrd intended to take their place among the great composers of Europe, "Lassus, Gombert, and Ferrabosco".
 It did not sell well, and they were forced to appeal to Elizabeth for support.
-People were wary of the new publications, the sale of which was not helped by both men being Roman Catholics.
-As Catholics, Byrd and Tallis were forbidden to sell imported music, and were refused any rights to music fonts, or printing patents not under their command.
+People were wary of the new publications, the sale of which was not helped by both men being Catholics.
+As Catholics, Byrd and Tallis were forbidden to sell imported music, and they were refused any rights to music fonts or printing patents not under their command.
 They lacked their own printing press.
 A second petition in 1577 resulted in the grant of a joint lease of crown lands to the two composers.

 After the 1575 publication, Tallis is thought to have ceased active composition, as no works from these final years survive.
-The sombre, Post-Exilic texts for Tallis' final surviving works of 1575, In Jejunio and Derelinquat Impius, indicate that Tallis was becoming increasingly involved with the recusant communities facing persecution, as was Byrd; the Paget Household, known for its devout Catholicism until Thomas Paget's attainting in 1587, was a musical centre where "songes of Mr Byrdes and Mr Tallys’ were sung."
+The sombre Post-Exilic texts for Tallis' final surviving works of 1575, In Jejunio and Derelinquat Impius, indicate that Tallis was becoming increasingly involved with the recusant communities facing persecution, as was Byrd.
+One such community, the Paget Household, was known for its devout Catholicism until Thomas Paget's attainting in 1587, and it was a musical centre where "songes of Mr Byrdes and Mr Tallys’ were sung."
 Thomas Tallis was closely associated with the wealthy recusant Anthony Roper, who was the grandson of Sir Thomas More and the owner of the Theewes Claviorganum.